01mf02/jq-lang-spec/spec.typ

 - Performance: The semantics should allow for performant execution.
 - Compatibility: The semantics should be consistent with jq.

+We created these semantics experimentally, by coming up with jq filters and observing their output for all kinds of inputs.
+From this, we synthesised mathematical definitions to model the behaviour of jq.
 The most significant improvement over jq behaviour described in this text are the new update semantics (@updates), which are simpler to describe and implement,